TaalVerena/bro-code/README.md

 ### Future Features to Implement
 * As this website was deisgned for a portfolio project using HTML and CSS, the information from the signup page is not collected at present.
 Building on this to make it functional and have a running website is a feature I would like to implement at a later stage.
 * Once the webiste is in use, I would like to expand to other countries to cater to more users.
-* Work with local companies and suppliers to organize group events, discounts and special offers for the Bro Code community.
+* Working with local companies and suppliers to organize group events, discounts and special offers for the Bro Code community.
-* Cater the website to also be responsive on much larger devices, excluding the most commonly used device sizes that have already been catered for.
+* Catering the website to also be responsive on much larger devices, excluding the most commonly used device sizes that have already been catered for.

 ## Testing
 * I tested my website on Chrome, Firefox and Edge.